 The Olympic resorts

-- Shuttle bus on specific days throughout the season
+- Shuttle bus between the two centers on specific days throughout the season

 - One of Norway’s biggest network of cross-country trails.